cginternals/glbinding/README.md

 ##### Prerequisites and Dependencies

+The only mandatory run-time dependencies of glbinding are the STL of the used compiler and an OpenGL library, dynamically linked with your application.

 * [CMake](https://cmake.org/) 3.0 or higher for building glbinding from source (mandatory for any build from source)
 * [git](https://git-scm.com/) for version control and script supporting tasks
 * [Python](https://www.python.org/) 2.7, 3.0, or higher   for updating the ```gl.xml``` or re-generating the binding